welly2103/vm-guideline/INSTALL.md

 sudo service apache2 restart
 ```

-# Add .gitignore and .gitconfig files for home dir #
+# Add .gitignore and .gitconfig files to home dir #
 Copy the content or the files from this repository to your vagrant home dir (`/~`).

 # History autocompletion #